 This electronic book (e-book) by Howard Culbertson re-lives his first nine months as a missionary to Italy.
 These 7 chapters (including the Preface and Postscript) are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
-Originally published in 1976 by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6
+Originally published by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6

 I grew up in the Church of the Nazarene.
 My father pastored Nazarene churches in places with names like Ozark, Hiwasse, Claremore, and Guthrie -- towns in the states of Oklahoma and Arkansas.
 But the town where I spent my Nazarene Junior Fellowship days (back then I think we called it "Junior Society") was Holdenville, down in the southeastern part of Oklahoma.